graphitemaster/aau/site/content/index.md

 ```
 > C++ actually has `std::midpoint` which does precisely this.

-> I picked this as real-world, non-contrived example.
+> I picked this as a real-world, non-contrived example.
 You can expect to find
 this in binary searches, merge sort, and pretty much any other divide-and-conquer
 algorithm.